LShiHuskies/ModProject/README.md

 Have fun working together and good luck!

+9. The clip of the project should look like this https://www.youtube.com/watch?v=Ytv4ZeIXPnQ&list=PLk-IEKBQRLf7quNBmnUb1vsDWr6vMQzkz.

 # How to Install & Run Program
 1. Fork and clone this repository to your local environment.